Contracts play a big role in business; they lock in agreements and help keep things running smoothly as companies grow.

 With this difference understood, let’s get back to total contract value (TCV).

-How to determine total contract value (TCV)
+How is total contract value (TCV) calculated?

 The total contract value (TCV) involves calculating the total amount payable to the business, according to the contract, across the agreement’s lifespan.